-There are pros and cons to using fewer, larger-sized disk groups versus a higher number of smallersized disk groups in a cluster.
-Since deduplication is performed within each disk group (not across disk groups), less/larger disk groups will typically yield higher overall deduplication ratios than more/smaller disk groups.
+There are pros and cons to using fewer, larger-sized disk groups versus a higher number of smaller-sized disk groups in a cluster.
+Since deduplication is performed within each disk group (not across disk groups), fewer and/or larger disk groups will typically yield higher overall deduplication ratios than more/smaller disk groups.
 However, smaller disk groups have benefits such as the ability to configure more write buffer capacity and less data migration during maintenance operations (e.g. disk replacement).
 The pros and cons of these configurations should be compared to the workload requirements to determine what option is most appropriate.

-Virtual machine snapshots benefit in a few ways with Virtual SAN.
-Snapshots created on Virtual SAN version 6.0 and higher are created using the vsanSparse format.
+Virtual machine snapshots benefit in a few ways with vSAN.
+Snapshots created on vSAN version 6.0 and higher are created using the vsanSparse format.
 This method for creating and managing snapshots utilizes thin-provisioned "delta" objects.
 As the snapshot chain grows, more delta objects are created.
 This occurs with little or no impact to performance.
 Furthermore, the base disks and delta disks can be deduplicated and compressed.
-For more information on vsanSparse snapshots, see vsanSparse - Tech Note for Virtual SAN 6.0 Snapshots.
+For more information on vsanSparse snapshots, see vsanSparse-Tech Note for vSAN 6.0 Snapshots.

-Observations and Recommendations
+3. 2 Observations and Recommendations